-Land use ranges from largely agricultural and urban in the south to largely forest and wetland in the north.
+Land use in the Snake River-St. Croix Basin ranges from largely agricultural and urban in the south to largely forest and wetland in the north.

 What's being done

 Monitoring work for the watershed study began in 2010.

 - Anne River TMDL Project Stressor Identification Report (wq-iw6-07m)

 - Mud Creek (Snake River Watershed) Stressor Identification Report (wq-iw6-11n)

 - Snake River Watershed Monitoring and Assessment Report (wq-ws3-07030004)